As guitar players, we often wonder whether or not guitar cables actually make a difference in our sound.

 - Outer Jacket – which protects all the internal parts, and gives the cable its “finished” appearance.

-The main reason premium cables cost more is the materials and manufacturing methods used to build each of these 5 parts (although I’m sure marketing hype is partially responsible as well).
+Premium cables cost more because of the materials and manufacturing methods used to build each of these parts (although I’m sure marketing hype is partially responsible as well).

 Now let’s talk specifics…